AM-ash-OR-AM-I/PasslockDesktop/README.md

 ## Features 🌟
-* Backup and sync passwords across devices 💻📱.
+* Backup and auto-sync ☁️ passwords across devices 💻📱
-* Encrypted passwords using AES 128bit for maximum security.
+* Encrypted 🔐 passwords using AES 128bit for maximum security.
 * Mimics Material v3 Monet engine with 🌙 Dark Mode, to use different 🎨 color themes.
-(Self-made)
 * Make strong passwords 🔑 through built in password generator.
 * Advanced 🔍 finding algorithm to search for passwords easily.